top of page

 Cattedrale di Pisa.

-First we entered the cathedral.
-It was huge and very beautiful, especially the ceiling.
+First, we entered the cathedral.
+It was vast and wonderful, especially the ceiling.
 We still needed to wait an hour before we were allowed to enter the tower, but I was already starving.

 Inside the cathedral